How do I apply for campus housing?

 - New residents (incoming freshmen, transfer, re-admits, continuing students not currently on campus, and those continuing students who fail to apply for a room during the special sign-up period) are assigned to the remaining spaces based on:

-- Date the completed Application/Agreement, Preference Sheet, and full prepayment are received through the Office of Residence Services.
+- Date the completed Application/Agreement, Preference Sheet, and full prepayment are received through the Residence Life and Housing office.

 - Roommate preference.
 Requests must be mutual and received within a short time of each other.
 Roommate request takes priority over all preferences.